cppitems/cppitems/items/001/item.md

 which triggers a compilation step followed by a linker step.

 > Some examples for compiler flags?
+>- `-g, --debug` generate debug information
+>- `-Werror` warnings as error
+>- `-Wall` `-Weverything` warn about everything
+>-  `-ferror-limit 2` report only first two errors
+>- note: compiler flags can mean differnt things for different compilers
+>- note: compiler flags can be aliases for a group of separate flags

 ### Cross compilation
 Targeting a specific system and architecture which is supported by the available toolchain can look like this: